elenalo91/icons8-docs/docs/standard-framework/licensing.md

 comments: false

 # Hero section
-title: Web App
+title: Licensing
-description: Grasp of the main icons web app's features
+description: Learn how NOT to get sued by icons8
 icon: 'lunacy'

 # Micro navigation